Microsoft Teams best practices with Jasper Oosterveld, MVP.

 Mention a team or channel

-By using "@team" within a conversation, each member of that specific team receives a notification.
-The type of notification depends on each individuals' settings:
+By using @team within a conversation, each member of the team receives a notification.
+The type of notification depends on each individual’s settings:

 Your team will be structured with tabs.
-There are three default tabs: Conversations, Files and Wiki.
-I'll skip the Wiki tab, because I'm not a fan.
-But before Wiki, we had a default OneNote tab, but no longer.
-So, you should always start by creating a tab to OneNote within your new team.
+There are three default tabs: Conversations, Files, and Wiki.
+I'll skip the Wiki tab because I'm not a fan.
+Before Wiki, we had a default OneNote tab—but no longer.
+Because of the change, you should always start by creating a tab to OneNote within your new team: